Microsoft SharePoint Training when you need it

 SharePoint pre-defines several combinations of permissions, known as the default permission levels.
 Permission levels specify which permissions users have for a site or list, and govern whether people can view, change, or manage a site.

-By default, permissions are inherited in SharePoint—that is, permissions set at the site collection level are copied down to every site, list, and item in the site collection.
+By default, permissions are inherited —that is, permissions set at the site collection level are copied down to every site, list, and item in the site collection.

 This means that the permission levels you set when you create your SharePoint groups can affect access for every site, list, library, folder, and item in the site.
 The best practice is to create groups for people who require similar access to the site and content.